Haitian conflict

-Since 2020, Haiti's capital Port-au-Prince has been the site of an ongoing conflict.
-The government of Haiti and Haitian security forces have struggled to maintain their control of Port-au-Prince amid this conflict, with anti-government forces speculated to control up to 90% of the city by 2023.
+Since 2020, Haiti's capital Port-au-Prince has been the site of an ongoing armed conflict.
+The government of Haiti and Haitian security forces have struggled to maintain their control of Port-au-Prince amid this conflict, with gangs speculated to control up to 90% of the city by 2023.
 In response to the escalating fighting, an armed vigilante movement, known as bwa kale, also emerged, with the purpose of fighting the gangs.
 On 2 October 2023, United Nations Security Council Resolution 2699 was approved, authorizing a Kenya-led "multinational security support mission" to Haiti.
 Until 2024, the war was between two major groups and their allies: the Revolutionary Forces of the G9 Family and Allies (FRG9 or G9) and the G-Pèp.
-However, in February 2024 the two rival groups formed a coalition opposing the government and the UN mission.
+However, in February 2024 the two rival groups united in a coalition known as Viv Ansanm, formed to oppose the government and the UN mission.

 In March 2024, violence spread throughout Port-au-Prince with the goal of obtaining the resignation of acting prime minister Ariel Henry, leading to the storming of two prisons and the release of thousands of prisoners.
 These attacks and subsequent attacks on various government institutions led the Haitian government to declare a state of emergency and impose a curfew.
-Henry ultimately resigned and was replaced by Garry Conille on 3 June 2024.
+Henry ultimately resigned and was replaced by Garry Conille on 3 June 2024, who in turn was replaced with Alix Didier Fils-Aimé in November 2024.

 Background

-The widespread activity of armed groups in Haiti dates back to the Duvalier dynasty (François Duvalier pictured in 1963).
+The widespread activity of armed groups in Haiti dates back to the Duvalier dynasty (François Duvalier pictured in 1957).

+Since the 1950s, armed groups have been firmly established in Haiti.
+This process began with the establishment of the Tonton Macoute paramilitaries by the dictatorship led by president François Duvalier, used to violently suppress dissidents.
+After the dictatorship ended with the removal of President Jean-Claude Duvalier (François' son) from power in 1986, violence continued.
+The Tonton Macoute were disbanded but never disarmed and thus reorganized as far-right vigilantes.
+Haitian political actors continued to employ armed groups to defend their interests, manipulate elections and suppress public unrest.